LadyAelita/DnD5e-Northland1300/README.md

 ## Introduction

-> It's shite, jut laughably bad.
+> It's shite, just laughably bad.

 The following set of homebrew rules intends to:
 * Adapt all the spells to the N:13k setting,